Nicola McCabe

 A fantastic fire starting trick

-So finally, I have magically linked everything together in the right order and can now share with you a great tip given to us by one of our customers.
+Now I'm going to share with you a great tip given to us by one of our customers.
 The Scandinavian way of lighting a wood stove - ‘Top Down Lighting’ - really makes things a lot easier.

 Basically, it is exactly what it says it is - lighting the top of the fire so it burns down to the bottom layers.
 It means you don't have to wait for the kindling to catch and lighting the fire at the top also makes for a cleaner fire with a lot less smoke.
 Another bonus is that you can light the fire and leave the stove (with boiler door closed) for up to an hour before you have to come back and feed it more dry wood.
 So that means plenty of time for you to organise the hot tub towels, drinks, snacks and music.